 Classification of relics

-Wordrelic is derived from the Latin word relinquo - which means I leave, or I give up.
-The Church recognizes relics as being part of three different classes: first class, second class and third class.
+The word relic is derived from the Latin word relinquo – meaning I leave, or abandon.
+The Church recognizes relics as falling into three different classes: first class, second class and third class.
 Some Catholics believe that there is a fourth class, distinct from the third.

-Saint Yvon reliquary patron saint of lawyers at Relics.es
+Saint Yvon Reliquary patron saint of lawyers on Relics.es

 First class relics:

-First-class relics are the earthly mortal remains of saints, and are classed as sacred relics.
+First class relics are the earthly mortal remains of saints, and are classified as sacred relics.
 These remains can be any part of the body, including bones, flesh (skin or organs), and even hair.
-Objects directly associated with events in the life of Christ (crib, cross, etc.) are also considered first-class relics.
+Objects directly associated with events in the life of Christ (nativity scene, cross, etc.) are also considered first-class relics.

 • ex ossibus - bones